stuff26/PvZ2-Helper-Functions/README.md

 ### Rename Layers
 The function renames layers either by number (ascending or descending) or by the symbol they use, useful for those who prefer to be more organized

+### PP.DAT Cleaner
+The function takes in a PP.DAT JSON file and then changes some of the keys to be more easily readable.
+This doesn't change all of the keys due to me not knowing what they do.
+The function will also convert the cleaner version back to a game readable one, ensure you do this before converting it back to a PP.DAT

+### Offset Sprite Positions
+The function takes in an XFL or individual symbol file then will change all of the sprite positions in the symbol(s) by a certain amount in the x and y direction.
+This is mainly for animations that don't have any sort of built in offseter in game).

 ## Conclusion
 Feel free to reach out to stuff26 on discord if you have suggestions or issues.
 Some currently planned functions that will be added include: